 "When placed correctly, lowlights can even mimic the effect of a highlight, without hurting your hair."

-The depth from adding lowlights helps to maintain a richness to the clients overall complexion," adds Lee.
+The depth from adding lowlights helps to maintain a richness to the clients overall complexion," Lee adds.

 If you're hoping to get lowlights for your brown hair, the sky is the limit.
 From deep chocolates to rich chestnuts, adding lowlights is a low-commitment way to experiment with all the shades of the brunette spectrum.
 Below, find our favorite inspiration shots.
-Try to target a photo with a similar skin tone (and most importantly, similar hair texture), print it out, and bring it in for your next color appointment.
+Try to target a photo with a similar skin tone (and most importantly, similar hair texture) and bring it in for your next color appointment.

 Adding espresso-colored lowlights adds dimension and movement to lighter, chocolate-colored hair.

 These lowlights really bring out the bouncy texture of her curls and they look amazing with her brown eyes, too.

 These near-black lowlights are amazing if you're trying to grow out naturally dark hair without it looking like you missed a salon appointment.
 The lighter tips look natural and blend beautifully with the cool, dark lowlights.